Sujal-2820/-6Companies30days/README.md

 # -6Companies30days
-Collection of solutions to the questions given by Arsh Goyal sir. #ReviseWithArsh #6Companies30days
+Collection of solutions to the LeetCode questions given by Arsh Goyal sir. #ReviseWithArsh #6Companies30days

 Hello there,